 God of War has had some major updates and changes since the first rendition of the game.
 Kratos trades in his Blades of Chaos for a Leviathan Axe, and removes his Spartan helmet to face off with a whole new mythology of gods.
 This also means that Kratos need to find a new way to fight.
 God of War now focuses on more close-range, intimate, and tactical battles.
 You’ll use a tighter camera that sits behind Kratos, giving you limited visibility from enemies approaching from behind.
 This means you’ll have to fight smarter in order to win.

-There’s a lot to learn in the new God of War if you want to be a great warrior, from creating combos to picking the right armor and working together with Kratos’ son, Atreus.
+If you want to be a great God of War fighter, you’ll need to work on aligning combos.
+This also means you’ll need to pick the right armor, weapon, and work with Kratos’ son, Atreus, to get each battle accomplished.
 Here’s everything (and we do mean everything) you need to know to fight hard and well in the latest God of War.

 Light and heavy attacks